josephcc/josephcc.github.com/source/_posts/2018-11-03-CSCW-solvent.markdown

 ---

-Analogies in distant domain often lead to scientitic discoveries.
-However, it can be prohibitively difficult for researchers to find useful analogies from unfamiliar domains as it is poorly supported by search engines.
-We introduce Solvent, a mixed-initiative system where annotators structure abstracts of acedemic papers into different aspects and use a semantic model to find analogies among research papers and across different domains.
-These results demonstrate a novel path towards computationally supported knowledge sharing in research communities.
+Analogies in distant domains often lead to scientific discoveries.
+However, it can be prohibitively difficult for researchers to find useful analogies from unfamiliar domains as search engines poorly support it.
+We introduce Solvent, a mixed-initiative system where annotators structure abstracts of academic papers into different aspects and use a semantic model to find analogies among research papers and across different domains.
+These results demonstrate a new path towards computationally supported knowledge sharing in research communities.

 <!--more-->